-Author has written 138 stories for Suite Life series, Heroes, Hannah Montana, Wizards of Waverly Place, Twilight, Burlesque, Camp Rock, South of Nowhere, Beastly, Forgetting Sarah Marshall, Sucker Punch, Pretty Little Liars, Vampire Diaries, Glee, Gossip Girl, O.C., Spider-Man, Pitch Perfect, Greek, Arrow, Originals, 90210, Descendants, 2015, Nashville, Goosebumps, Every Day, and Harry Potter.
+Author has written 153 stories for Suite Life series, Heroes, Hannah Montana, Wizards of Waverly Place, Twilight, Burlesque, Camp Rock, South of Nowhere, Beastly, Forgetting Sarah Marshall, Sucker Punch, Pretty Little Liars, Vampire Diaries, Glee, Gossip Girl, O.C., Spider-Man, Pitch Perfect, Greek, Arrow, Originals, 90210, Descendants, 2015, Nashville, Goosebumps, Every Day, and Harry Potter.

 I'm not one for ridiculously long profiles.
 But here's a few things that I like and don't like.

 My favorite songs from 2016 (Only including Billboard Hot 100 top 40 hits)

 10. "I Took A Pill in Ibiza" by Mike Posner.
 I've seen this song as #1 on a few people's list.
 While I don't think it's that good, I can still appreciate the level that Mike Posner was willing to go to.